volkamerlab/volkamerlab_org/content/projects/kissim.md

 Due to the highly conserved structure of kinases, especially at the ATP binding site, the main challenge when developing kinase inhibitors is achieving selectivity, which requires a comprehensive understanding of kinase similarity.
-In our *kissim* project, we developed a subpocket-focused kinase fingerprint to investigate kinome-wide pocket similarity.
+In our *KiSSim* project, we developed a subpocket-focused kinase fingerprint to investigate kinome-wide pocket similarity.

 <!--more-->

-The *kissim* fingerprint is based on the <a href="https://klifs.vu-compmedchem.nl/" target="_blank" class="external">KLIFS </a> pocket alignment, which defines 85 pocket residues for all kinase structures.
+The *KiSSim* fingerprint is based on the <a href="https://klifs.vu-compmedchem.nl/" target="_blank" class="external">KLIFS </a> pocket alignment, which defines 85 pocket residues for all kinase structures.
 This enables a residue-by-residue comparison of spatial and physicochemical features without the need for a computationally expensive alignment step.
-We aim to use the *kissim* method to detect potential off-targets at an early stage of inhibitor design and to conduct structure-informed polypharmacology studies.
+We aim to use the *KiSSim* method to detect potential off-targets at an early stage of inhibitor design and to conduct structure-informed polypharmacology studies.

-{{< xfigure src="/images/research/kissim.png" caption="kissim" >}}
+{{< xfigure src="/images/research/kissim.png" caption="Subpocket-based kinase fingerprint to assess kinase structural similarity (*kissim*)" >}}